 Persephone, sometimes known as Kore (Core, the Maiden), was taken by Hades as his wife and spirited to the Underworld.
 While there, she tasted the fruit of the Underworld, the pomegranate, unknowingly binding herself to Hades forever.

 Meanwhile, her mother Demeter despaired and searched for her daughter, refusing to let the land blossom until her return.
 Zeus knowing Persephone had tasted the pomegranate fruit relented--but with conditions.
 Agreeing to let Persephone return to her mother, he decreed that she spend part of her time each year in the Underworld with her husband Hades.
 Thus, Persephone's innocent taste led to the creation of the seasons.
 Sadly, while Persephone languishes in the Underworld, so too does Earth languish in winter.
 Her return heralds spring’s return and Earth’s rebirth.

 Thesmoi = The law of working the land

 Interestingly, the root word of Thesmophoria, Thesmoi, means the law of working the land.
-As an agrarian society can attest harvest and fertility success is variable and uncertain.
+As any agrarian society can attest, harvest and fertility success is variable and uncertain.
 This struggle is a recurring theme in human history, and in ancient Greece, life teetered in the balance.
-Attempting to gain control, ancient Greeks enticed Demeter and Persephone with sacrifices carried out by married women only, Attic by birth and of pristine reputation.
+Attempting to gain control, ancient Greeks enticed Demeter and Persephone with sacrifices carried out by married women, Attic by birth and of pristine reputation.
 A successful Thesmophoria could stave off societal collapse and lead to another year of bounty.
 It’s hardly a wonder that ancient Greeks sought help from their gods.